ome/omero_search_engine/README.rst

 Deployment
 ----------
-Deployment and configuration are handled via dedicated `Ansible role <https://github.com/ome/ansible-role-omero-searchengine>`_ which includes `a sample deployment playbook <https://github.com/khaledk2/ansible-role-omero-searchengine?tab=readme-ov-file#example-playbook>`_.
-Review and adjust the variables in `the deployment playbook <https://github.com/khaledk2/ansible-role-omero-searchengine?tab=readme-ov-file#example-playbook>`_ for particular host environment as needed.
+Deployment and configuration are handled via dedicated `Ansible role <https://github.com/ome/ansible-role-omero-searchengine>`_ which includes `a sample deployment playbook <https://github.com/ome/ansible-role-omero-searchengine?tab=readme-ov-file#example-playbook>`_.
+Review and adjust the variables in the sample playbook for particular host environment as needed.

 Key Features
 ------------